argriffing/hmmus/README.rst

 * The ``numpy`` package should be installed by ``sudo apt-get install python-numpy`` on Debian and Ubuntu.
+  Or to get a newer version, install from subversion.
 * The ``argparse`` module can be installed by ``pip install argparse`` in the activated virtual environment.